0xPolygonMiden/miden-base/docs/src/account.md

 Users can choose whether their accounts are stored publicly or privately.
 The preference is encoded in the third and forth most significant bits of the account's [ID](#id):

 - **Public Accounts:**
-  The account's state is stored on-chain, similar to how accounts are stored in public blockchains like Ethereum.
+  The account’s state is stored on-chain, similar to how accounts are stored in public blockchains like Ethereum.

 - **Network `Account`s:**
-  The account's state is stored on-chain, just like **public** accounts.
+  The account’s state is stored on-chain, just like **public** accounts.
 Additionally, the network will monitor this account for any public notes targeted at it and attempt to create network transactions against the account, which consume the notes.
 Contracts that rely on a shared, publicly accessible state (e.g., a DEX) should be network accounts.

 - **Private Accounts:**
-  Only a commitment (hash) to the account's state is stored on-chain.
+  Only a commitment (hash) to the account’s state is stored on-chain.
 This mode is suitable for users who prioritize privacy or plan to store a large amount of data in their `Account`.
 To interact with a private `Account`, a user must have knowledge of its interface.

 The storage mode is chosen during `Account` creation, it cannot be changed later.